The Razr is back, and it's now the most exciting foldable phone

 I'm chatting with the 21-year Motorola veteran at the phone maker's headquarters in the historic Merchandise Mart building in Chicago.
 Jahnke is decked out in a matching purple patterned bowtie and sweater, which pop in front of the gaggle of different-colored Razr phones behind him.

-As one of the designers of the original Razr, Jahnke shares stories about celebrities who dropped in requesting special variants of the flip phone.
+As someone involved with the original Razr project, Jahnke shares stories about celebrities who dropped in requesting special variants of the flip phone.
 The device had taken off as a status symbol after Motorola took the savvy step of slipping a special black edition of the Razr into the swag bags at the 2005 Academy Awards.
 Shortly after, every power player needed to have one -- customized to their tastes.

 Tennis star Maria Sharapova had her own signature edition.
 Motorola made versions for the Miami Ink TV show and Dolce & Gabbana.
 Bono requested a red variant for his "Product Red" charity.